pleerock/configuration-manager/README.md

 ## Samples

-Take a look on samples in [./sample](https://github.com/pleerock/configurator.ts/tree/master/sample) for more examples of usage.
+Take a look on samples in [./sample](https://github.com/pleerock/configuration-manager/tree/master/sample) for more examples of usage.

 ## Todos

 * cover with tests
-* more documentation and samples
+* add support of more complicated expressions, like default parameters, or fallback parameters

 [1]: https://github.com/pleerock/gulp-config-parameters
 [2]: https://github.com/pleerock/typedi